How to visit Bagamoyo

 Visit Bagamoyo College of Arts (1-2 hours)

-The Bagamoyo College of Arts (“Chuo cha Sanaa”) is an internationally famous arts college in Tanzania, that teaches traditional Tanzanian painting, sculpture, drama, dancing, and drumming.
-The college organizes monthly cultural events that people are freely invited to participate in.
+The Bagamoyo College of Arts (“Chuo cha Sanaa”) is an internationally renowned arts college in Tanzania that offers instruction in traditional Tanzanian painting, sculpture, drama, dance, and drumming.
+The college organizes monthly cultural events that are open to public participation.

 Local Home visits (1-2 hours)

-Visit a local home where you will learn how coastal communities live.
-Listen to stories and share your time with local people by engaging in various home chores/daily activities.
+Visit a local home to learn how coastal communities live.
+Listen to local stories and spend time with local people by engaging in various home chores/daily activities.

 Full-day & multiple-day tours

-Various tours can be combined to explore Bagamoyo fully.
+Various tours can be combined to fully explore Bagamoyo.
 Tour programs can be tailored according to your time and budget.
-Extended tours to neighboring villages like Saadani and Mlingotini together with game drives in Saadani National Park can be organized upon request.
+Extended tours to neighboring villages such as Saadani and Mlingotini, along with game drives in Saadani National Park, can be arranged upon request.
 Saadani National Park is closer to Bagamoyo than any other town in the coastal region.